 The Audit and Risk Committee agrees an annual risk based internal audit plan and receives reports on the outcomes of the reviews of the system of internal control during the course of the financial year.

-KPMG (appointed in October 2021) are the providers of internal audit for the Trust, and in 2021/22, they completed 3 internal audit reports (this low number due to them taking over mid-year).
+KPMG (appointed in October 2021) are the providers of internal audit for the Trust, and in 2022/23, they completed 10 internal audit reports.
 The areas the reports covered included: